 Morning Arrival Routine

-This routine helps students enter the classroom calmly and know exactly what to do.
+The morning arrival routine helps students enter the classroom calmly and know exactly what to do.
 Instead of wandering around or needing step-by-step instructions every day, they follow a consistent pattern to start the day right.

 Why it matters: